hackedpassword/Z2/README.md

 ## Game notes

-Second release, see [discord](https://discord.com/channels/586194543280390151/1138883296835682324) for release notes.
+Fifth release, see [discord](https://discord.com/channels/586194543280390151/1138883296835682324) for release notes.

 This mod/etention is still experimental, a lot to do to get the correct intended gameplay, but it does play well!

-The initial aesthetics are intact.
+Game aesthetics are intact.
 All places, power-ups, bonuses, etc are as-is in a very detailed interpretation of the original Zelda game.
 Converting from square tiles to hex tiles is challenging, but the challenge was met!
+Approximation is an art.
+I'm constantly looking for accuracy tweaks.

 The map was built with purists in mind.
 Take Maze Island for instance.
-I'm constantly looking for accuracy tweaks.
+Super challenging to make this approximation within the constraints of the scale.

 Bringing Unciv elements to Z2 was interesting.
 I have managed to effectively crossover both games.
 More work is needed, especially once improvements are created.
-No sprites/tiles yet respond to improvements, you get default G&K improvements.

 Unit/terrain bonuses/uniques are a bit haphazard atm.
-Much work to do in the json configs.
+Palaces provide a general powerup to any adjacent land unit, to be refined and aligned to each palaces' unique item.
+Towns will undergo the same.

 ## Modder notes

-Feel free to review the json’s.
-Lots can be removed and lots more to do.
-Definitely need to prune unused config blocks.
+Feel free to review/reuse the json’s.
+Ask questions in discord.
+I've gained a lot of experience implementing hybrid tiles.

-In the future I’ll be moving the image/ assets over to my [assets repo](https://github.com/hackedpassword/Unciv-Assets) to reduce the mod size and build the atlas as needed.
+In the future I’ll be moving the ./image/ assets over to my [assets repo](https://github.com/hackedpassword/Unciv-Assets/images/Z2/) to reduce the mod size and build the atlas as needed.

 Comment in the [discord](https://discord.com/channels/586194543280390151/1138883296835682324) channel.
 Would like to hear your feedback.